 Memorial Bridge, Concrete arch bridge in Springfield, Massachusetts, US.

-Memorial Bridge is a concrete arch bridge spanning the Connecticut River between Springfield and West Springfield.
-It features five arched spans and was designed to carry both vehicle and pedestrian traffic across the river.
+Memorial Bridge is a concrete arch bridge that crosses the Connecticut River between Springfield and West Springfield, Massachusetts.
+It has five arched spans and carries both vehicle and pedestrian traffic.

-Four commemorative plaques mounted on the central towers honor early colonists and veterans who served in significant American military campaigns.
+Four commemorative plaques on the central towers honor early colonists and soldiers who took part in major American military campaigns.
+Visitors walking across the bridge can stop and read these plaques directly from the pedestrian path.

 The community of curious travelers